-It's really hard to mess up a quiche, and I've been making them for so long, so a lot of the amounts are eyeballed.
+It's really hard to mess up a quiche, and I've been making them for so long, a lot of the proportions just get eyeballed.
 This quiche was a little different in that I made raw ice cream first, which meant I had a ton of egg whites on hand.
-Typically, I freeze the whites and give them to my dad as a "gift" to make angel food cake (really a gift for me, haha)!
-But, I used them in this since they were handy.
-I didn't want an all white quiche, so I added a few more eggs and would typically only use whole eggs when making quiche.
-Anyways, it's a great way to have a protein packed breakfast on hand and even quicker with leftovers.
+Typically, I freeze the whites and give them to my dad as a "gift" to make angel food cake when I go back home (really a gift for me, haha)!
+But, I opted to use them in this since they were handy and fresh.
+I didn't want an all-egg-white quiche, so I added a few more whole eggs.
+Typically, I only use whole eggs when making quiche.
+Anyways, it's a great way to have a protein packed breakfast on hand, and even quicker with leftovers.

 Here's how I made it:

-- half red bell pepper - I bought this the night before and misunderstood the store signs, I thought it was 2.99/pound...turns out it was $2.99 each, so I had to use it right away so it didn't go bad, haha.
+1 half red bell pepper - I bought this the night before and misunderstood the store signs, I thought it was 2.99/pound...turns out it was $2.99 each!
+Yikes...so I made sure to use it right away so it didn't go bad, haha.
 Have you ever been there?!

-- fermented white pepper - a couple turns on the grinder
+Fermented white pepper - a couple twists of the grinder

-- heavy cream - I typically use milk, but I had about 1/4 cup leftover from the ice cream making as well, so I just used it since it was out.
+Heavy cream - I typically use milk, but I had ~1/4 cup leftover from the ice cream making as well, so I just used it since it was readily available.
 Plus, it helped to have a little more fat since it didn't have as many yolks as usual

-- pullet egg whites (8) + pullet eggs (3) - post on the magical pullet eggs coming soon!
+Pullet egg whites (8) + pullet eggs (3) - new post on the magical pullet eggs coming soon!

-- baked at 350 convection for approximately 35 minutes (it usually puffs up when cooking before it falls and I can insert a fork in the middle coming out clean)
+Bake at 350 convection for approximately 35 minutes (it usually puffs up when cooking before it falls, then I can insert a fork in the middle coming out clean)

 It was SO tasty!
-We were able to enjoy it for breakfast for a couple days.
+It was big enough that we were able to enjoy it for breakfast for a couple days.
 What's your favorite quiche ingredient?
 Tell me in the comments!
 If you wanna check out my real-time stories making fun things like this, check me out on Instagram, @satiatedblonde.
 I follow the low oxalate list from @sknorton.
 As always, #GetSatiated.